Dan-SmashRepair/50-50-MiniGame/README.md

 Simply be the first to touch the ball outside the middle circle.

-Recommended but not required:
+**Recommended, but non-essential settings**
-- Disable goal reset
+- Respawn Time: Disable goal reset
-- Tickrate = 120
+- Tickrate: 120
-- Map: Mannfield for clear center circle, but any standard map will work
+- Map: Mannfield for clear center circle

 I'm currently training Omus (pictured), a RLGym bot specific to this gamemode.
 The end goal is to have a 50/50 sparing partner for humans and bots of all levels